sharetribe/sharetribe/README.md

 1. Set lvh.me to point to docker IP

   Modify your `/etc/hosts` file.
 If you're in Linux, point 127.0.0.1 to docker.lvh.me.
-If you are on OSX (or Windows), point the result of running `boot2docker ip` to docker.lvh.me
+If you are on OSX (or Windows), point 192.168.33.10 to docker.lvh.me

 1. All done!
 Open your browser and URL http://docker.lvh.me:3000

-Please note, that Docker installation is experimental and it's missing some important parts:

-- [x] Run MySQL
-- [x] Run Rails and worker
-- [x] Run Sphinx
-- [ ] Run Sphinx in its own container
-- [ ] Running server on production mode
-- [ ] Volume share (for sharing code in development work flow)
-- [ ] ImageMagick
-- [ ] Default configurations
-- [x] Use fig to setup all containers

-Contributions are highly appreciated.

 ### Advanced settings